-In an age where a tweet reply by a celeb can become, “This celeb gave the perfect response to a troll” and at the same time whatever happens in the rural India doesn’t even make the front page.
-Zaira Waseem trending all-day on Twitter and other social media timelines does not surprise me a bit.
+In an age where a tweet reply by a celeb can become, “This celeb gave the perfect response to a troll” and at the same time whatever happens in rural India doesn’t even make the front page.
+Zaira Waseem trending all-day on Twitter and other social media timelines do not surprise me a bit.

 But let’s go back a little.
-Shall, we ?
+Shall, we?

-I can add 10 different “Did you know” news items from rural India and it’ll perfectly fit the title.
+I can add ten different “Did you know” news items from rural India, and it’ll perfectly fit the title.
 We only like news, that’s trendy.
 And of course, we’re supplied the same by the media as well.
-You and I might think that those “noisy” TV debates can definitely be avoided, but a sizable audience loves to watch just that.
+You and I might think that those “noisy” TV debates can be avoided, but a sizable audience loves to watch just that.
 The News Channels won’t go by our opinion which will get branded as “elitist” for some reason, but will go by a more tangible (of sorts) metric called TRP!

 Last evening when I read the apology issued by her, I was baffled!
 I mean what did this kid do?
-Did any Mufti issue another useless fatwa ?
-Did anyone threaten her for acting in films ?
-What happened ?
+Did any Mufti issue another useless fatwa?
+Did anyone threaten her for acting in films?
+What happened?

 But the problem doesn’t end there!

-You can turn the table and place any issue and the reaction of the “troll” brigade will be the same.
+You can turn the table and place any issue, and the reaction of the “troll” brigade will be the same.
 Take Beef Ban for instance.
 People want to govern food choices.
 People want to dictate what one should wear or when one should stand up.
 Do you think, they’ll let this one get away?

 Even though this incident is nowhere compared to what happened to other Bollywood actors who decided to open their mouth, yet this being done to a 16-year old is wrong.